Town of East Windsor and EWPS School Renovation Planning

 • Exterior entrances are not all ADA accessible

-• Millwork installed throughout school is not ADA compliant
+• Millwork installed throughout the school is not ADA-compliant

-• Various bathrooms throughout facility are not ADA compliant
+• Various bathrooms throughout the facility are not ADA compliant

 • MEP Systems have reached or are past their useful life and should be replaced to meet today’s current codes and standards.

-• Remainder of roof (areas not addressed in 2017) require replacement
+• Remainder of the roof not addressed in 2017 requires replacement

 • Windows systems throughout the facility should be replaced to meet energy and security standards